ndbac/share-tube/README.md

 - [x] User registration and login
 - [x] Sharing YouTube videos
 - [x] Viewing a list of shared videos (no need to display up/down votes)
 - [x] Real-time notifications for new video shares: When a user shares a new video, other logged-in users should receive a real-time notification about the newly shared video.
 This notification can be displayed as a pop-up or a banner in the application, and it should contain the video title and the name of the user who shared it.
+Besides, notification emails should be sent to users who are not online at that time.

 Website: https://sharetube.checkly.world